sheryc/HEF/README.md

 ### Specifying hyper-parameters

-You can change the hyper-parameters in each settings.
+You can change the hyper-parameters in each setting.
 There are two ways to achieve this.

 1. Directly modify the config file.
-All changable hyper-parameters and settings are specified in the config file.
+All changeable hyper-parameters and settings are specified in the config file.
 2. Add arguments to the training script.
 Currently, you can change training epochs, multi-task learning weight $\eta$ and learning rate by adding ``--epochs``, ``-eta`` and ``--lr``, repectively, after the training script.
 For example:

 ````